purenix-org/purenix/docs/quick-start.md

 $ spago init
 ```

-This creates a few files.
+This creates a template project.
 You'll need to edit some of these files in order to
 work with PureNix.

 ## Edit files